th2-net/th2-check1/README.md

 #### check-null-value-as-empty
 `check-null-value-as-empty` is used for `EMPTY` and `NOT_EMPTY` operations to check if `NULL_VALUE` value is empty.
 By default, this parameter is set to `false`.
 For example, if the `checkNullValueAsEmpty` parameter is:
 + `true`, then `NULL_VALUE` is equal to `EMPTY`, otherwise `NULL_VALUE` is equal to `NOT_EMPTY`

+#### enable-checkpoint-events-publication

+Enables event publication for each stream that was added into checkpoint.
+Otherwise, only top events with attached messages will be published.
+_Enabled by default._

 ## Required pins